Paloma Kop

 Recurse Center Log

-I'm currently attending a 6-week coding retreat at Recurse Center (Feb 17 - March 28, 2025).
+I attended a 6-week coding retreat at Recurse Center from February 17 - March 28, 2025.
 Below is a log of my activities and projects during this time.

 Table of Contents